A View From The Terrace: How a football podcast-turned-TV show became BBC Scotland’s most promising production

 But what Fowler and Sked don’t dwell on for very long is the sheer amount of effort they themselves put in.

 Despite their relaxed on-screen demeanours, all four Terrace talking heads work full-time.
-Telfer is a university video communications officer, Fowler and Sked are sports journalists, and McGuigan works in finance.
+Telfer is a university video communications officer, Fowler and Sked are sports journalists for The Scotsman and Edinburgh Evening News, and McGuigan works in finance.

 After work on Mondays, they show up for a regular two-hour production meeting.
 On Wednesdays, they get time off their day jobs - to record that week’s programme.
 Then, on Fridays (while fans tune in to the show) the cast members have already started thinking about the next episode.
 That’s on top of recording two podcasts per week.